The Importance of Leadership in Military History: How Great Commanders Shaped the World

 • Logistical support

-The Pacific Theater in World War II offers numerous examples.
-You can study how the island-hopping strategy evolved, improving effectiveness over time.
+The Pacific Theater in World War II presents numerous examples, such as the evolution of the island-hopping strategy that enhanced effectiveness over time.

 Frequently Asked Questions